-Most expats live in the capital city of Tehran.
-Accommodation in this city is plentiful.
+Most expats live in the capital city of Tehran, where accommodation is plentiful.
 In most cases, employers arrange accommodation for their expat employees prior to their arrival in Iran.
 Housing prices in Iran are rising despite the availability of properties, especially in Tehran.

-It is possible for foreigners to own property if they have legal residence in Iran.
-However, the process can be difficult.
+It is possible for foreigners to own property if they have legal residence in Iran, but the process can be difficult.
 In most instances, expats prefer to rent rather than buy property in Iran.

 Types of housing in Iran

-The standard of expat housing in Iran is very high.
+The standard of expat housing in Iran is excellent.
 Especially in Tehran, more and more upmarket homes are being built.
 Most expats in Iran live in newly built residential complexes.
 These complexes come with a range of additional facilities such as swimming pools, saunas and health clubs on site.

-Expats can choose between furnished or unfurnished accommodation.
-Furnished housing tends to be for shorter stays.
-Frequently, electricity and water is included in the rent.
-However, this also means that furnished accommodation is more expensive than unfurnished accommodation.
-Expats should make a detailed list of all inclusions and photograph the contents for proof of the condition when moving in.
+Expats can choose between furnished or unfurnished accommodation, but furnished housing tends to be for shorter stays.
+It is advisable that expats make a detailed list of all inclusions and photograph the contents for proof of the condition when moving in.